- Chart

 Volatility

-The ETF's volatility is influenced by interest rate sensitivity and credit risk of the underlying municipal bonds.
+FCAL exhibits moderate volatility, typical for a municipal bond ETF.
+Its volatility is influenced by interest rate sensitivity, credit risk of underlying issuers, and market sentiment towards municipal bonds.

 Market Risk